 When writing an article, focus on keywords and use them the right way.
 If you use the keywords properly, traffic would automatically be directed to your website and that can help you build some engagement.
 A list of keywords can always be found through the search engines.
 You can also get some SEO (Search engine optimization) plugins which could help you find and use keywords in a much effective manner.

 One of the best tips here is to go side by side.
 Publish Evergreen content along with the regular content also.
 You can always adjust the ratios accordingly as to which type of content should be more and which one should be fewer.
 By using both types of contents, you are basically targeting a diverse audience.
 Keep in mind that this tip requires excessive work and intense struggle in the start.

 Many people consider building traction with Evergreen Content as a difficult thing but in reality, all you need to do is to follow some simple tips.
 Once you start with an effective Evergreen Content blog or website, you can expect the traffic numbers to go high in a matter of few months or even days.
+And of course you can always get help from great pros like the SPWritingTeam for example.
 Best of luck!